-Counselors at NPCC are part of an intensive training and internship program with a mindfulness-based, transpersonal orientation that seeks to integrate these perspectives with the best of psychodynamic, family systems, cognitive/behavioral and behavioral approaches.
-The NPCC training program centers on the treatment of individuals of all ages, of couples, and of families and is geared toward preparing interns for licensure and private practice.
+Associate MFT and Associate LPC practitioners at NPCC are part of an intensive training and Associateship program with a mindfulness-based, transpersonal orientation that seeks to integrate these perspectives with the best of psychodynamic, family systems, CBT practices.
+The NPCC training program centers on the treatment of individuals of all ages, of couples, and of families and is geared toward preparing Associate MFT therapists & LPC counselors for licensure and competent, successful private practice.

-NPCC typically accepts 4 Interns each October and January (an Intern may occasionally start in April or July).
+NPCC typically accepts Associates each October, April and July.
 The training program is divided into two levels.
-The first year of training focuses on developing clinical skills in a variety of therapeutic approaches including psychodynamics, DBT, the Hakomi Method and other somatic approaches, and Expressive Arts Therapy, as well as trainings in substance abuse, LGBTX issues, trauma treatment, neurobiology, and eating disorders.
-Interns are part of a small, supportive training group and participate in didactic seminars as well as individual and group supervision.
-Interns pay a monthly fee for their training during the first year.
+The first year of training focuses on developing clinical skills in a variety of therapeutic approaches including trauma informed modalities, Hakomi, SE and other somatic approaches, DBT (with opportunities to co-lead DBT skills group), LGBTX issues, Expressive Arts techniques including sandplay and dreamwork, as well as training in working with couples, recovery from addictions, Mindfulness & Pyschosynthesis, Ecopsychology and other relevant topics.
+Associates are part of a small, supportive training group and participate in didactic seminars as well as individual and group supervision.
+Associates pay a monthly fee for their training during the first year.

-After the first year, if clinical and administrative requirements are met, interns can continue on in the Associate Intern Program, which emphasizes the development of marketing and business skills.
-Associate interns are paid a salary based on client fees, supervision costs, and NPCC overhead.
+After the first year, if clinical and administrative requirements are met, Associates can continue on in the Senior Associate Program, which emphasizes the development of marketing and business skills.
+Senior Associates are paid a salary based on client fees, supervision costs, and NPCC overhead.

 How to Apply

-Prospective interns must have completed, or be currently enrolled in, a two-year Master’s Degree program in counseling psychology, or the equivalent.
+Prospective Associates must have completed, or be currently enrolled in, a two-year Master’s Degree program in counseling psychology, or the equivalent.
 We are particularly interested in applicants with strong clinical skills who are interested in integrating the transpersonal dimension into their lives, and, when appropriate, into their clinical work.
-We also strongly recommend that interns be in therapy during the course of their internship.
-We generally do not take applicants at the practicum level, unless they have prior clinical experience.
+We also strongly recommend that Associates be in therapy during the course of their Associateship.
+We generally do not take applicants at the practicum level, unless applicant can demonstrate prior clinical experience and strong communication skills.

-Applications for Fall 2017 and January 2018 will be accepted until positions are filled.
-Please send your letter of intent, CV or resume, and 2 letters of reference from previous supervisors, professors or colleagues to: You will be notified once your application is received.
+Any applications for Fall 2021 will be held in case of any late openings.
+Please send your letter of intent, CV or resume, and 2 letters of reference from previous supervisors, professors or colleagues to: .
+You will be notified once your application is received.